arenaxr/arena-docs/content/messaging/definitions.md

 ## Parent/Child Linking

-There's support to attach a child to an already-existing parent scene objects.
+There is support to attach a child to an already-existing parent scene objects.
 When creating a child object, set the `"parent": "parent_object_id"` value in the JSON data.
 For example if parent object is gltf-model_Earth and child object is gltf-model_Moon, the commands would look like:

 ```json
 mosquitto_pub -h arena.andrew.cmu.edu -t realm/s/example/gltf-model_Earth -m '{"object_id": "gltf-model_Earth", "action": "create", "data": {"object_type": "gltf-model", "position": {"x":0, "y": 0.1, "z": 0}, "url": "models/Earth.glb", "scale": {"x": 5, "y": 5, "z": 5}}}'